 First get through the grieving process

 You will likely be surprised that there is a process you must go through as you sort out things and come to a “balanced” point in all areas of your life.
-This is a grieving process and you need to be “through” this before you consider dating.
+This is a grieving process for widows and you need to be “through” this before you consider dating.

 Have a plan

 The desire to find someone to share your life with now is very natural.
 It is also one that CAN get you into a lot of heartache if you do not approach this with a plan.

 The first thing that I strongly suggest is finding one or more Christian women with whom you can build a deep, supporting relationship where there is also complete accountability to one another.
 You will find that much of the intimacy you desire can be found in some real “buddies”.
 These women will also help you keep your perspective and emotions in check WHEN you begin to relate to men in dating.